 Growth is driven by enthusiasts, R1, and opposed by the diminishing pool of susceptibles, B1, as in the basic Limited Enthusiasm Model.
 Additionally, the impact of the enthusiasts is reduced by their limited enthusiastic period, B2.
 However, an additional reinforcing loop, R3, accelerates church growth as groups of enthusiasts increase in their spiritual life and hence in their effectiveness.
 It is this variability in the enthusiasts’ effectiveness that is the primary focus of this model.

 The growth of spiritual life is opposed by that life fading in individuals, B5.
 In addition, as spiritual life gets closer to its maximum value, its growth is increasingly opposed by loop B4.

 The loop R2 enables the model to have a long-term application and illustrates generational cycles of growth that result from people leaving the church, B3, as in the Demographics Model.

 Results of the Limited Enthusiasm with Spiritual Life Model

-There are modes of behaviour where a small change in a parameter can lead to dramatically enhanced growth giving the hope that small changes in spiritual life can transform the mission of a church.
-There is a critical mass of enthusiasts, and church size, for which growth is more likely.
-The model works best for individual congregations, rather than a whole denomination unless it is a coherent movement.
+There are modes of behaviour where a small change in a parameter can lead to dramatically enhanced growth.
+Thus, a small change in spiritual life may transform a church’s mission, which can give hope to any church that is struggling and willing to seek God’s help.
+Furthermore, there is a critical mass of enthusiasts, and church size, for which growth is more likely.
+The model works best for individual congregations rather than a whole denomination unless it is a coherent movement.

 This work was part of an M.Phil project pursued by L. Howells at the University of South Wales, thesis Dynamics of Church Growth and Spiritual Life, 2015.